-The topics we will study include: pricing, product design, imperfect competition, collusion and cartels, mergers, network effects, and advertising.
+The topics we will study include: pricing, product design, imperfect competition, collusion and cartels, firm-to-firm supply relationships, and mergers.
 Within each topic we will consider the impact of firms' actions on consumer welfare.
 We will also consider the motivation for and impact of US antitrust law on these settings.